 Gameplay remains mostly unchanged; the camera follows the ball, circling around the controlled player.
 When the player is carrying the ball, he can do the usual actions (pass, shoot, cross, throw a long pass), while keeping an eye on other players asking the ball and running into space.
 With possession but without the ball the player can ask for either a low or an high pass.
 Without the ball, the player can either tackle or instruct other players when to attack the ball, if this option is enabled.
 At the end of the match, the player can see how well he performed, along a "heat map" on his positioning.

 Since all players are now given equal billing, the player can now edit all 32 national team players' names, as well as creating his own superstar (which can be used on any national team).
-Game modes include exhibition, LiberoGrande Cup (straight elimination cup), International Cup (World Cup style tournament) and World League.
-Also, you can play with or against a friend in split-screen mode.
+Game modes include exhibition (where you can play with or against a friend in split-screen mode), LiberoGrande Cup (straight elimination cup), International Cup (World Cup style tournament) and World League.

-Unlike the Japanese version, the European one doesn't feature commentary and also the players' real names by default.
+Unlike the Japanese version, the European one doesn't feature commentary.

 - "Liberogrande 2" -- Japanese Title

 Part of the Following Group

 StadiumsThe three stadiums in the PAL version are based on real European stadiums: A is the Giuseppe Meazza in Milan, B is the now demolished Highbury Stadium in London and C the Camp Nou in Barcelona.